YassinEldeeb/create-prisma-generator/PRISMA_SDK_REFERENCE.md

 ## `logger`

-a simple utility to print colorized messages to the terminal formatted like that:
+a simple wrapper around `[chalk](https://github.com/chalk/chalk)` to print colorized messages to the terminal formatted like that:

 `prisma:type` Message